 A significant number of studies on di/dt problems have been conducted.
-However, most of these studies focused on prevention/avoidance [6][8], mitigation [12][13], or recovery from the di/dt effect [10][11].
+However, most of these studies focused on prevention/avoidance [5][7], mitigation [10], or recovery from the di/dt effect [9].
 In contrast, there are three previous works on creation of di/dt stressmarks to maximize voltage droop.

-Joseph, Brooks, and Martonosi presented a hand-coded di/dt stressmark in [6].
-They reached about 75% of the theoretical limit.
-In the hand-coded di/dt stressmark, the highest current component consisted of memory load and store instructions, and the lowest current component consisted of a divide instruction followed by a dependent instruction to cause a long pipeline stall.
-However, their di/dt stressmark was manually crafted for the given architecture and focused only on memory intensive behavior, such as loads and stores to increase current draw by accessing L1 and L2 data caches (shaded in Fig. 2).
+Joseph, Brooks, and Martonosi presented a hand-coded di/dt stressmark in [5].
+However, their di/dt stressmark was manually crafted for the given architecture and focused only on memory intensive behavior, such as loads and stores to increase current draw by accessing L1 and L2 data caches.